TECHNOLOGY & HUMAN RIGHTS

 Whether an individual wants to claim a tax refund from Her Majesty’s Revenue and Customs, renew her driver’s license through the Driver and Vehicle Licensing Agency, or receive her welfare payment from the Department for Work and Pensions, the government’s intention was that she could prove her identity to any of these bodies through a single online platform: Verify.
 This was a flagship project of the Government Digital Service (GDS), a unit working across departments to lead the government’s digital transformation.
 Much of GDS’ work was driven by the notion of ‘government as a platform’: government should design and build “supporting infrastructure” upon which others can build.

 Squarely in line with this idea, Verify provides a “platform for identity.”
-GDS technologists wrote the software for the Verify platform, while government then accredits companies as ‘identity providers’ (IdPs) which ‘plug into’ the platform to compete.
+GDS technologists wrote the software for the Verify platform, while the government then accredits companies as ‘identity providers’ (IdPs) which ‘plug into’ the platform to compete.
 An individual who seeks to access a government service online will see Verify on her screen and will be prompted by Verify to choose an identity provider.
 She will be redirected to that IdP’s website and must enter information such as her passport number or bank details.
 The IdP then checks this information against public and private databases before confirming her identity to the government service being requested.
 The individual therefore leaves the government website to verify her identity with a separate, private entity.

 As GDS “didn’t think there was a market,” it aimed to support “the development of a digital identity market that spans both public and private sectors” so that users could “use their verified identity accounts for private sector transactions as well as government services.”
-After Verify went live in 2016, government accredited seven IdPs, including credit reporting agency Experian and Barclays bank.
+After Verify went live in 2016, the government accredited seven IdPs, including credit reporting agency Experian and Barclays bank.
 Government would pay IdPs per user, with the price per user decreasing as user volumes increased.
 GDS intended Verify to become self-funding: government funding would end in Spring 2020, at which point the companies would take over responsibility.
 GDS was confident that the IdPs would “keep investing in Verify” and would “ensure the success of the market.”

 But a market failed to emerge.
 The government spent over £200 million on Verify and lowered its estimate of its financial benefits by 75%.
 Though IdPs were supposed to take over responsibility for Verify, almost every company withdrew.
 After April 2020, new users could register with either the (privatized) Post Office or Digidentity, the only two remaining IdPs.
 But the Post Office is “a ‘white-label’ version of Digidentity that runs off the same back-end identity engine.”
 Rather than creating a market, a monopoly effectively emerged.